How do we take collective responsibility for our mental wellbeing?

 Whole system redesign – designing and building new interlinking organisations, refocusing investment in early intervention, prevention and community solutions and actively modelling positive human values of compassion, inclusion, recovery and therapeutic optimism.

-Example: Trieste, in north-east Italy, almost magically reengineering its entire approach to mental health, blurring the distinction between crisis and community care, achieving great results and creating a vibrant culture of collective ownership of everyone’s mental health.
+Example: Trieste, in north-east Italy, almost magically re-engineering its entire approach to mental health, blurring the distinction between crisis and community care, achieving great results at lower cost and creating a vibrant culture of collective ownership of everyone’s mental health.

 HELPING SYSTEM-LEVEL INNOVATIONS FLOURISH

-- A new leadership programme to support talented senior leaders in mental health to successfully deliver change and innovation in their localities.
+- Running leadership programmes that support talented senior leaders to deliver change and innovation in their localities.